SiliconLabsSoftware/docs-matter/sld289-matter-fundamentals-interaction-model/index.md

 ### Untimed Write Transactions

-An Untimed Write Transaction only uses steps 2 and 3 of the Timed Write Transaction, as no time interval needs to be set or confirmed.
+An Untimed Write Transaction requires only the Write Request Action and the Write Response Action Timed Write Transaction since there is no time interval that needs to be set or confirmed.

 ### Write Transaction Restrictions

 Untimed and timed Write Transactions differ in their restrictions.
 All actions in timed transactions are unicast-only, whereas Untimed Write Request Actions may be multicast but require the Suppress Response flag to be set to prevent the network from flooding with status responses.
-In terms of the diagram, a multicast Untimed Write Request would only have the top beige box of the Write Request. (**Grace - not sure this is clear - this is untimed and the top box is timed?** )

 ## Invoke Interaction